Jonathan Moffett: Equipment

-Jonathan Moffett is currently sponsored by Drum Workshop (DW), Remo Drum Heads, Empire Ear Monitors, Earthworks Microphones, Roland, Audeze Headphones, QSC and Gruv Gear.
+Moffett is currently sponsored by Drum Workshop (DW), Remo Drum Heads, Empire Ear Monitors, Earthworks Microphones, Roland, Audeze Headphones, QSC and Gruv Gear.
 Over the years he has played a variety of cymbals including Zildjian and Istanbul Mehmet.
-Additionally he designed his own signature Jonathan Moffett Duo drum sticks in 1996 and designed his own cymbal called the Moffett "M" Series with Soultone back when he endorsed them, but later had a falling out with the company.
-He is currently in the process of designing his very own drum products and has an upcoming line of drum sticks coming out called “Sweet Beats”, which will be sold on his web store, the Moffett Store.
+Additionally he designed his own signature Jonathan Moffett Duo drum sticks in 1996 and designed his own cymbal called the Moffett "M" Series with Soultone when he endorsed them, but later had a falling out with the company.
+He is currently in the process of designing his own drum products and has an upcoming line of drum sticks out now called "Sweet Beats", which are sold on his web store, the Moffett Store.
+He is also designing his own tuning keys, which can be worn around the neck as jewellery.

-Publications

-Moffett has been featured in the following: Modern Drummer, Rolling Stone, DRUM!
-Magazine, Drummer Magazine, People, Rhythm magazine, Drummer World, Batteur Magazine, US Weekly, Ebony, Batterie Magazine, RIGHT ON!, The Drum Channel, Jet Magazine, Beat Magazine and a variety of other notable magazines, publications and blogs.